 When investors mull the best index funds, Vanguard Investments usually come to mind.
-The investing community considers the firm to be the king of low-cost investing and many of the best bond index funds are in the Vanguard lineup.
-There are still a handful of good choices at other fund companies, however, primarily from Vanguard rival Fidelity Investments.
+The investing community considers the firm to be the king of low-cost investing, and many of the best bond index funds are in the Vanguard lineup.
+A handful of good choices are available at other fund companies as well, primarily from Vanguard rival Fidelity Investments.

-With that in mind, here are the best bond index funds in different categories, which cover all of the major bond types.
+The best bond index funds fall into different categories, covering all of the major bond types.

 Best Index Funds for the Total Bond Market

-If you're looking for one good bond fund to hold, or you need a solid core holding for a fixed income portfolio, total bond market funds are a wise choice.
-Here are a few of the best:
+If you're looking for one good bond fund to hold, or you need a solid core holding for a fixed-income portfolio, total bond market funds are a wise choice.

 Best Index Funds for Long-Term Bonds